covidatlas/li/docs/getting_started.md

-This test actually runs a live crawl and scrape for any new or changed sources (as defined by a `git diff` against the branch you configured in `gitdiff.config`).
+This test actually runs a live crawl and scrape for any new or changed sources (as defined by a `git diff` against the branch you configured in `gitdiff.json`).
 You'll need to be connected to the net.

 ##### Running for selected, or all sources